yeasy/learning_pickleball/02_prepare_en.md

 # Warm up and Relax

-The secret to being able to play pickleball for a long time is to warm up well before playing and relax properly after the game.
+The secret to being able to play pickleball for a long time is to warm up well before playing and relax properly after it.

-At the same time, good physical fitness is a prerequisite for high-level competition.
+At the same time, good physical fitness is a prerequisite for advanced-level competition.

 ## How to fully warm up

 The purpose of a warm-up is to activate the body's joints and associated muscles to avoid injury from sudden stress.

-It should be done in the order from the whole to the part, from the large joint to the small joint.
+The warm up should be done in the order from the whole to the part, from the large joint to the small joint.

 * Active waist
 * Active shoulders and arms